phishing attacks

 • What is the correct phishing pronunciation?

-It is pronounced exactly like the word “Fishing” (fih-shing).
+It is pronounced exactly like the word “fishing” (fih-shing).
 The “Ph” sounds like “F.”

 Leave a Comment